Posted: Dec 13, 2010

 What is "normal" for a parasitic draw?

 I was having a conversation recently on an Internet message board, when the subject turned to parasitic draws or "key-off" loads.
 As I explained the math behind parasitic draws, it was suggested that an 85-milliamp draw is not all that uncommon on newer vehicles.
 That is absolutely true.
-Memory seats, mirrors, radio presets, satellite radio, GPS systems and lots of other fancy electrical gadgets have combined to greatly increase the electrical demands of many newer vehicles.
+Memory seats, mirrors, radio presets, satellite radio, GPS systems, Wifi and lots of other fancy electrical gadgets have combined to greatly increase the electrical demands of many newer vehicles.
 However, just because an 85-milliamp draw may be normal, that doesn't mean an 85-milliamp draw won't adversely impact battery lifespan and performance, if the battery isn't properly-maintained.

 Some automakers have responded by shipping their vehicles with solar chargers, to keep the batteries charged as much as possible between the time the cars leave the factory and when they arrive at the dealership.
 Some high-end exotics even come with battery maintainers as standard equipment.
 As even more electronics are packed into newer vehicles, those trends are both likely to continue.

 Until the day comes when battery maintainers are standard equipment on all new vehicles, we just need to be vigilant with our batteries.
 If a vehicle is driven daily, the alternator should probably have no trouble properly maintaining the battery, provided that daily use doesn't consist of a multitude of five to ten-minute drives.